adlyZaroui/Event-Lip-Reading/README.md

 The primary goal of this project is to address the following problem:

-> **Problem**: Given 10 distinct classes, each with 32 examples.
-Our goal is to construct a classifier that can accurately determine the class of a new, unseen example.
+> **Problem**: Given 10 distinct classes, each with 32 examples, our goal is to construct a classifier that can accurately determine the class of a new, unseen example.

+The main *metric* that will be used to assess the performance of the models is *accuracy*.\
 This problem is the central focus of our project and all subsequent work will be aimed at solving it.

 <br>